oleg-vyalyh/BackendlessDataCollection/README.md

 Interface methods that returning data are mapped to various Backendless Data APIs.</p>

-The Iterator returned by the implementation lets you access either all objects from the data table or a subset determined by a where clause.
-Additionally, the implementation can work with data streams.</p>
+The Iterator returned by the implementation lets you access either all objects from the data table or a subset determined by a where clause. **Additionally, the implementation can work with <ins>data streams</ins>.**</p>

 [Whant the examples now](https://github.com/oleg-vyalyh/BackendlessDataCollection#examples)